HealthLinkBC File #12d, October 2013

 Influenza is an infection of the upper airway caused by the influenza virus.
 A person with influenza is at risk of other infections, including viral or bacterial pneumonia which is an infection of the lungs.

 Influenza spreads easily from person to person through coughing, sneezing, or having face-to-face contact.
-The virus can also spread when a person touches tiny droplets from a cough or sneeze and then touches their eyes, mouth or nose before washing their hands.
+The virus can also spread when a person touches tiny droplets from a cough or sneeze on another person or object and then touches their eyes, mouth or nose before washing their hands.

 Mature Minor Consent